Flank/flank/docs/readme.md

 - `gradle build`

+## Analytics

+Flank makes use of various analytics.
+For more information on what they are and how to control them please see [analyitics.md](analytics.md)

 ## Mock Servers

 API Discovery JSON may be converted to OpenAPI 3 using [apimatic.io/transformer](https://apimatic.io/transformer).
 See [mock_server.md](mock_server.md) for details.